 - a.
 The organization defines the content of the assessments for the out-patients, inpatients and emergency patients. - b.
 The organization determines who can perform the assessments. - c.
 The organization defines the time frame within which the initial assessment is completed. - d.
-The initial assessment for in-patients is documented within 24 hours or earlier as per the patient's condition or hospital policy.
-Initial assessment includes identification of medication that the in-patient is using of the relevant AYUSH system, of any other AYUSH system & of allopathic medicines. - e.
+The initial assessment for in-patients is documented within 24 hours or earlier as per the patient's condition or hospital policy. - e.
 Initial assessment includes screening for nutritional needs. - f.
 The initial assessment results in a documented plan of care which is monitored. - g.
 The plan of care also includes preventive aspects of the care.